Documentation Index

 2. Download Protobuf File

-There is an action on the gRPC folder (Public<Integration<gRPC) called Download Proto Files to allow the end user to download the protobuf file.
-This file is needed for external applications to interact with the exposed services.
+There is an action on the gRPC folder (Public > Integration > gRPC) called Download Proto Files that allows users to download the protobuf file.
+This file is required for external applications to interact with the exposed services.

 3. Use Service

-Once you have the protobuf file, you will be able to use the file to call the flows that are configured in the Decisions application over the gRPC Service.
+Once you have the protobuf file, you can use it to call the Flows configured in the Decisions application through the gRPC service.

 gRPC in Postman